Martin Benjamin Maldonado Valdes

 Playing for the Brewers on April 18, 2014, Maldonado literally hit the cover off the ball in the 6th inning of a game against the Pittsburgh Pirates.
 He slashed a ground ball towards third baseman Pedro Alvarez, causing the stitches on the baseball to fall apart; Alvarez was forced to field a ball with a large piece of leather flopping off and could only throw a fluttering quail towards first base, which Martin easily beat for an infield single.
 Lucroy had an outstanding season for the Brewers that year, which cut down Martin's playing time.
 He played only 52 games and went to bat 111 times, hitting .234 with 4 homers and 16 RBIs.

 He had a memorable day against the Arizona Diamondbacks on May 31, 2015, when he went 4 for 6 with 2 runs and 3 RBIs.
 His day concluded when he hit a walk-off homer off Vidal Nuno in the 17th inning to give the Brewers a 7-6 win.
 A 5 hours and 49 minutes, it was the longest game by time in the history of Miller Park and Maldonado caught all of it.
 He had been playing regularly for stretch, as Lucroy had suffered a broken toe on April 20th, leaving the starting job to Maldonado in his absence.
 It was good that Lucroy was scheduled to return to the team on June 1st, as Martin needed the rest after his epic game.
+He played 79 games that season, hitting .210 with 4 homers and 22 RBIs. he had a very similar year in 2016, again backing up Lucroy and hitting .202 with 8 homers and 21 RBIs in 76 games.

 - AL Gold Glove Winner (2017)